-Advisory Board with Lived Experience
+Advisory Committee with Lived Experience

 "Since the beginning, I knew the Child Welfare PAC was an innovative results-based organization.
 Aside from the benchmark work they do for improving the lives of those raised by the government, I am immensely impressed with their disciplined focus on political change and accountability at the root of child protection issues.
 Too many advocacy organizations become caught in the weeds and struggle to affect systemic change.
 The CWPAC simply gets the job done."

 "I volunteer as the Communications Director for the Child Welfare PAC.
 I met our Founder while filming NEXT OF KIN.
 All of my films feature individuals touched by the system because I believe children in care are society’s most vulnerable."

 --Stephanie Vizi, Filmmaker

 "The Child Welfare PAC adds a significant voice to what is important in child welfare.
 As adults who grew up in the child welfare system, they know the issues that require attention.
 They are strategic in their focus by identifying critical issues and working with politicians and other advocacy and service delivery organizations to make the changes necessary.
 Already they have been influential in changes to the system.
 As a significant group with lived experience, PAC should continue to have the ear of those responsible for the child welfare system."